tomekceszke/temperatures2cloud-nodemcu/README.md

 # temperatures2cloud-nodemcu

-This NodeMCU (LUA) application works on ESP8266.
+This NodeMCU-Lua script works on ESP8266.
 It periodically reads temperatures from DS18B20 (1-Wire) sensors and sends values directly to ThingSpeak channel.

-It is based on NodeMCU examples (http://www.nodemcu.com)

 ![sample](doc/img/application.JPG)